UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

   "events": array of calendar event objects
 }
 ```
-The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear on the day out of days.
+The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear in the day out of days.

 The `elementId` key is traditionally used to assign a 'board ID' to an element.
 This is primarily  used for cast members, who are commonly referred to by a number.
 It is a string instead of a number to allow for the use of letters.